2020–21 Manchester United F.C. season: Premier League

 On 5 December, United played West Ham United at the London Stadium.
 Henderson, on his first league start for the club, conceded to Tomáš Souček in the first half.
 In the second half, the visitors produced yet another comeback to win 3–1; Pogba and Mason Greenwood scored their first league goals of the season, before Rashford sealed the club's ninth straight away victory in the league.
 The next week, United were held 0–0 at home by derby rivals Manchester City; this was the first derby played at Old Trafford to end goalless since October 2015, and it was United's third consecutive clean sheet against City in all competitions, the longest since a run of four – all in the league – between 1994 and 1995.
 On 17 December, United managed yet another away comeback in a 3–2 win at Sheffield United, extending the club record to 10 consecutive league away wins.
 Rashford's two goals and Martial's first league goal of the season were enough to cancel out David McGoldrick's brace and keep Sheffield United winless after their first 13 league games of the season.
 On 20 December, United went rampant as they beat their "Roses" rival Leeds United 6–2 at home.
 Meeting for the first time in the league since 2004, McTominay opened the game with a brace inside three minutes, becoming the first player to do so in the league's history.
 Fernandes scored in the 20th minute before Victor Lindelöf scored his first goal of the season to put United 4–0 up after just 37 minutes.
 Liam Cooper pulled one back for the visitors before half time.
 Daniel James scored his first league goal of the season midway through the second half, before Fernandes scored a penalty in the 70th minute.
 Three minutes later, Stuart Dallas scored Leeds' second to close the match.
 This was the first league match in which United scored more than five goals since the 8–2 win over Arsenal in August 2011.
 United opened the Boxing Day matchday with a visit to Leicester City.
 Leading twice via Rashford and Fernandes with Harvey Barnes' goal sandwiched in between, United substitute defender Axel Tuanzebe scored an own goal after diverting Jamie Vardy's attempt to make the score 2–2.
 The club ended 2020 with a home game against Wolverhampton Wanderers.
-Rashford scored at 92:51 – United's latest winning goal since Michael Owen on 20 September 2009 (95:27) – to make United end the year in second place.
+Rashford scored at 92:51 – United's latest winning goal at Old Trafford in the Premier League since Michael Owen on 20 September 2009 (95:27) – to make United end the year in second place.